cs360f16/ContactManager-Example-C/README.md

   * **In your local repository on your computer:** `git add ...` `git commit .... ` `git push origin PUNETID_issue_XXX`.
 Go to #10.
 12. **From your web browser** Merge the pull request in the group repository.
   * Note: The [GitHub Merge Button] (https://help.github.com/articles/merging-a-pull-request/) always does a `--no-ff` unless you specify [Squash and merge] (https://help.github.com/articles/about-pull-request-merges/).  **Despite** what I said in class, I recommend you **NOT** squash commits.
 Squashing commits can *still* produce repositories out of sync because multiple commits in the local repository may be squashed into one commit in the remote repository, creating a commit in the remote repository with a hash code that does not exist locally.
-  * **If the merge cannot happen automatically**, click "Use the command line" and follow the directions.
-Replace the https address in the pull request with the correct ssh address!  **It is best to do a fresh checkout into a new directory to resolve this conflict!** *Note: Pressing the SSH buttton may give you an error.
-Press the back arrow on your browser and try again or don't press the SSH button and just use the correct SSH address in line 2 of step 1.*
+  * **If the merge cannot happen automatically**, click "command line instructions" and follow the directions.
+See an image below for a guide.  **It is best to do a fresh checkout into a new directory to resolve this conflict!**
   * Step zero:
    ```
     cd ~/Documents;